Learning Support Faculty

 The Learning Support Faculty can provide that link alongside your child’s Form Tutor and Year Tutor, and we will be keen to make sure that your child’s individual learning needs are met at Bishopshalt School.
 At this time, regular contact between parents and the school will usually swiftly sort out any problems that arise, and will enable all children to feel secure, to enjoy learning, and to achieve their potential across the curriculum and wider aspects of school life.

 Also refer to Year 6 Transition section of our website.

 Partnership with Parents

 The Learning Support Faculty works closely with parents and carers, and sees this equal partnership as being vital if learners with individual learning needs are to make good progress.
-Advice is regularly given as to how parents can help to monitor and practically assist their child’s learning, particularly with spelling and reading activities.
+Advice is regularly given as to how parents can help to monitor and practically assist with their child’s learning, particularly with spelling and reading activities.
 Parents are kept informed of progress, and staff are always willing to discuss any concerns that parents or learners may have.

 Teachers from the Learning Support Faculty are available for informal discussions at the Year 6 open evening, on the Year 6 intake day before transferring to secondary school, at the Year 7 welcome evening and progress meeting in the first half of the Autumn Term.
 Teachers from the Faculty will also be available at Parents’ Consultation Evenings for all year groups, and can usually be consulted on these occasions without appointment.
 At other times, you are welcome to contact the school by telephone, and to request an appointment with the Head of Learning Support if a more detailed discussion is required.